-Example #3: Series of Shots

-SERIES OF SHOTS - TRAINING

 - A) John tries to do a handstand but fails.

 - B) John attempts a pull-up but fails.

 - C) John drops a dumbbell on his foot.

 - D) John runs on the treadmill but falls off.

 INT.
 BEDROOM - DAY

 Example #4: Series of Shots

 SERIES OF SHOTS - TRAINING

-TOC

 - 1) John tries to do a handstand but fails.

 - 2) John attempts a pull-up but fails.

 - 3) John drops a dumbbell on his foot.

 - 4) John runs on the treadmill but falls off.

 INT.
 BEDROOM - DAY

 Example #5: Series of Shots

 SERIES OF SHOTS

 SEVERAL SHOTS of high-rise cityscapes at night.

 'Above The Law'

 Example #6: Series of Shots

 INT.
-THIRD/FOURTH CONTAINERS - CARGO HOLD-NIGHT
+THIRD/FORTH CONTAINERS - CARGO HOLD-NIGHT

-SERIES OF SHOTS: Again, and again, they burn a new escape hatch just as the predators break into the container being vacated, always entering darkness.
+SERIES OF SHOTS: Again and again, they burn a new escape hatch just as the predators break into the container being vacated, always entering darkness.

 'Pitch Black'

 Simultaneous-Dialogue

 is when two characters speak the same thing at the same time.

 Example #1: Simultaneous Dialogue

 INT.
 FALCON'S VILLA - GUEST HOUSE - MORNING

 Alena, Gabriel, and the team wait for Eva to return from breakfast.
 Eva approaches, disappointment on her face.

 EVA

 Sorry.
 Spain's not ready for what you girls have to offer.

 Julitta and Alena jump in together.